run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 !!!
 Note
     SSO users who have not logged into the Run:ai platform will not appear in the table until they do.

-The *Users* table contains informtion about users who have logged into the Run:ai Platform.
+The *Users* table contains information about local users which have been created and SSO users who have logged into the Run:ai Platform.
 The table includes columns for:

 * **User**&mdash;the email address which is the user identifier.
 * **Type**&mdash;the type of user (local or SSO).